GPII/gpii-payloads/LocalContextManager-EvaluateMatch.md

 In this step, the context manager re-evaluate [the data that has been output from the local matchmaker](LocalMatchMaker.md#user-content-return-payload) against the new context.

-See [the documentation of Context Manager](https://github.com/GPII/universal/blob/master/documentation/ContextManager.md) for what context manager is.
+See [the ContextManager documentation](https://github.com/GPII/universal/blob/master/documentation/ContextManager.md) for what the context manager is.

 ### Table of Contents
 1. [Input Payload](#user-content-input-payload)